Xitenghao/MBR-XGBoost/README.md

 # MBR-XGBoost-on-MTO
-This Python program implements the method described in the paper 'Functional Loss Minimization Strategy in Machine Learning for Time-Resolved Selectivity Analysis in Methanol-to-Olefins Reaction'.
+This program implements the method described in the paper 'Functional Loss Minimization Strategy in Machine Learning for Time-Resolved Selectivity Analysis in Methanol-to-Olefins Reaction'.

 ## Exploration
 * './Exploration.ipynb' contains the preprocessing of the dataset and the exploratory data analysis.
 The plotting programs for Figures 2, 3, and 5 in the manuscript can be found here.